jedlimlx/Computed-Tomography-AI/README.md

 # Computed Tomography AI

-The purpose of this AI is to perform computed tomography using x-rays / muons / other particles.
+The purpose of this AI is to perform computed tomography using x-rays.
-Data is synthetic and obtained from Geant4.

-Experimental logs can be found in [logs]
+Some very incomplete experimental logs can be found in [logs]